By PPMAG | May 31, 2017

 Structure, Content and Responsibility of and for the Manual

 This manual purports to give advice and hand along “conventional wisdom.”
 The intention is to move from the general to the specific, singling out areas of high importance.
 The reader is encouraged to use the linked table of contents to hone in on areas in which they need guidance.
 The content for this particular manual is for conference program planning specifically.
-The stewardship of this manul will always fall under the current/immediate past program planning committee chairs who will serve as editors.
+The stewardship of this manual will always fall under the current/immediate past program planning committee chairs who will serve as editors.
 Areas/issues that relate to local arrangements will be cross referenced with the local arrangements manual.
 The current/immediate past local arrangements committee is also encouraged to offer feedback and suggest any necessary changes to the current manual stewards.

 Program Planning Committee Leadership and Structure

 The Program Committee (PC) can take a number of different forms.
 It can be quite small, say five or six people, double that size, or even larger.
 What all have in common is the position of Program Co-Chairs (2 to 3).
 The Co-Chairs are a pivotal position that decide who will serve on the PC and what their roles will be.
-At the current IASSIST annual conference the IASSIST President appoints the Co-Chairs for the next conference.
+Prior to the current IASSIST annual conference, the IASSIST President appoints the Co-Chairs for the next conference.
 This ensures that the chairs have adequate time to develop a solid program.
 The Chairs are a major influence on the intellectual content of the conference, and it is the Chairs who assume ultimate responsibility for deciding on a conference title as well as general thematic structure.

 It is strongly encouraged that the Chairs create a multi-national committee that includes members from the United States, Canada, and outside the North American continent.
 The individual members of the PC generally serve as catalysts for the creation of conference workshops, plenaries, and sessions by suggesting ideas, finding likely speakers, and often acting as session organizers or chairs.